Timothyolubiyi/terraform-ec2-deployment/README.md

 # terraform-ec2-deployment
-Deployment of Ec2 using Terraform
+Deployment of nginx server on eks cluster using Ec2 instance by Terraform.
+F